Kanye West: 'I've thought about killing myself all the time'

 Robbins instructed West to go into a warrior pose and scream.

-"I was so self-conscious about the nanny and the housekeeper that I didn't want them to hear me screaming in the living room," the rapper said.
-"I think that that's such a metaphor of something for the existence of so-called well-off people that they're not really well-off — they won't even scream in their own house."
+"I was so self-conscious about the nanny and the housekeeper that I didn't want them to hear me screaming in the living room," West said.
+"I think that that's such a metaphor of something for the existence of so-called well-off people that they're not really well-off -- they won't even scream in their own house."

-But he did scream and it helped, according to Yeezy.
+But he did scream and it helped, according to West.

 West doesn't agree with all of Trump's policies but...

-One of the things that angered some fans has been West's embracing of President Donald Trump.
+West's vocal support for President Donald Trump has angered some in his fan base.

-From wearing a "Make America Great Again" hat to saying that they both share "dragon energy," West has not shied away from supporting Trump.
+From wearing a "Make America Great Again" hat to saying that they both share "dragon energy," West has not shied away from linking himself with Trump.

-And while he told the Times he doesn't agree with all of Trump's policies, West said he doesn't feel pressure to speak for African Americans as a whole and is determined to have his own opinion.
+And while he told The Times he doesn't agree with all of Trump's policies, West said he is determined to have his own opinion and doesn't feel pressure to speak for African Americans as a whole.

 He wondered if his wife would leave him